hapostgres/pg_auto_failover/docs/architecture-multi-standby.rst

 pg_auto_failover monitor decides to orchestrate a failover, it uses each node's candidate priority to pick the new primary node.

+When setting the candidate priority of a node down to zero, this node will never be selected to be promoted as the new primary when a failover is orchestrated by the monitor.
+The monitor will instead wait until another node registered is healthy and in a position to be promoted.

 To set this parameter to the value ``<n>``, use the following command::

   pg_autoctl set node candidate-priority <n>